Find a Registered Dental Hygienist

 Is postponing treatment advised?

-• Yes, while patient/client is acutely ill.
+• Yes, while the patient/client is acutely ill.

 Oral management implications